influxdata/docs-v2/content/influxdb/cloud/organizations/buckets/bucket-schema/_index.md

    {{% /code-tabs-wrapper %}}

    #### Write valid schemas
-   To ensure your schema is valid, review [InfluxDB data elements](/influxdb/cloud/reference/key-concepts/data-elements/) and [naming restrictions](/influxdb/cloud/reference/syntax/line-protocol/#naming-restrictions).
+   To ensure your schema is valid, review [InfluxDB data elements](/influxdb/cloud/reference/key-concepts/data-elements/).
    Follow these rules when creating your schema columns file:
    1. Use valid measurement and column names that:
       - Are unique within the schema